 - Medicare HRA—For employers with less than 19 employees, employers could elect to reimburse a portion of an employee’s Medicare supplement premiums.

 We are always available to chat online- please reach out!
 Or, we have lots of resources to help guide you, and we've written a slew of blog posts all about HRAs.
-Here's a step by step guide to how HRAs work.
-We also have a comprehensive guide to small business HRAs.

 A wife to one and mother to four, Keely does all of the things.
 She’s also dabbled in personal finance blogging and social media management, contributed to MetroFamily magazine, and is passionate about good food, treasure hunting and upcycling.
 With a B.S. in Psychology from the University of Oklahoma and a knack for a witty punchline, it’s no surprise that Keely’s social posts are as clever as they get.
 In her (very little) free time, you’ll find Keely with her nose in a book or trying out a local restaurant with her family.